 All of these majors and more are viable options for any who deem themselves fit for their chosen industry.
 Of course, taking the potential average salary for each possible major will play a large role in your overall decision.
 There is an over-abundance of information available on the web, and it can get a bit daunting at times.
 That's when you fall back to what you know.
 Understanding what your strengths and weakness are and what makes you truly happy in an occupational setting will be the key to your future success.
 It's easy to underestimate the importance of having an element of enjoyment in your career.
 After all, it's called a ‘job', right?
 Of course, we all have a job to do, and it's not always going to be the most fun thing in the world.
 Which is why choosing a career path that's in line with your hobbies and natural skill set is so crucial to the overall quality of your life.

 Continued Thoughts on Marketing

 Is marketing a good major?
 In the end, it is up to you to decide.
 We use marketing all day every day.
 If you were to personally ask me if marketing is a goodmajor I would say absolutely if you are going to use it in the digital market.
 Everything happens through the web and it is only growing.
 Old school marketing can still work, but online marketing is where it is at.

 That is the trick, there is no required degree for online marketing.
 There are training course and suggesting reading and studying I would do, but you don't need a degree.
 Some of our best hires don't have any kind of college degree at all.
 I'm not saying having a marketing degree wouldn't help, but it is not required.
 It would look good however for an employer to see.
 It just shows that you are dedicated and can follow through.

-Thank you for reading our article on “is marketing a good major”.
-If you are looking into online marking be sure to reach out to us and ask what kind of required training we might suggest to assist in your future career or marketing major.
+Thank you for reading our article on.
+If you are looking into online marketing be sure to reach out to us and ask what kind of required training we might suggest to assist in your future career or marketing major.
 There are never enough good marketers out there, so we hope you will be the next!